rcc-uchicago/cgsl-archive/context.md

 In other words, the data collected in the course of a study consists in part of **annotated streams** of participant behavior.
 For cohort studies, these annotated streams are often called **sessions**.
 This is typically supplemented with various attributes and measures collected for each **participant**.
 These attributes and measures permit various participant and session **groupings**.

 Note that the captured video of partipant behavior is an information channel that requires filtering, segmentation, and decoding on the part of the researcher, whose observations are re-encoded in the form of annotations.
-The annotations supervene over the observations.
+The annotations supervene over the raw-data stream.

 Let's also note the following ...